elenekat/Installing_FLASH/README.md

 ### Errors that I had:

-* Some of other errors I had were fixed after using
+Some of other errors I had were fixed after using:

 ```bash
 make clean